-Frequency of use (or local preference) species allows us to assess their level of knowledge and exploitation by the people.
-It was estimated by the method of the open list ("free-listing") of Cotton (1996).
+The frequency of plant species allows us to assess their level of knowledge and exploitation by the people.
+If use was estimated by the method of the open list ("free-listing") of Cotton [8].
 This approach, based on the spontaneous citations, rests on the principle that the most significant species are mentioned by several informants and therefore obtain a high ranking.
 Frequency of use of each species has been evaluated by its citation frequency spontaneous, according to the following formula:

-Frequency use of a plant = Number of people identifying the plant

-Number of questioned people
+Frequency use of a plant = Number of people identifying the plant Number of questioned people